Jxck/ltsv-stream/README.md

 fs.createReadStream('ltsv-access.log').pipe(ltsv).pipe(process.stdout);
 ```

-you can also use parse() for parse LTSV format record into josn.
+you can also use parse() for parse LTSV format record into json.

 ```js
 var ltsv = new ltsv2json();